shreyamkela/CmpE180A_SJSU_Fall18/README.md

-CmpE 180A course taken under professor Juan Gomez, in the Fall 18 semester
+Class of professor Juan Gomez in the Fall 18 semester